officiallysingh/spring-boot-spark-kubernetes/spark-batch-daily-sales-report-job/README.md

 * `ksoot.job.job-stop-topic`:- The kafka topic name where the job listens for requests to Stop the long-running Job.
 Default value `job-stop-requests`.
   Expected message content is `correlation-id` of Job execution for which the termination is requested.
   Multiple Job executions could be running at a time, the running jobs that match the correlation id received in kafka message are terminated.
 * `ksoot.job.connector`:- Configurations for various Spark connectors.
-Refer to [spark-job-commons README.md](../spark-job-commons/README.md#connectors) for details.
+Refer to [Connectors configurations](../spark-job-commons/README.md#connectors) for details.

 > [!IMPORTANT]
 > Configurations in [application.yml](src/main/resources/config/application.yml) are supposed to be production defaults.